-Yevgeny Kutik’s 2014 album, Music from the Suitcase: A Collection of Russian Miniatures (Marquis Classics), features music he found in his family’s suitcase after immigrating to the United States from the Soviet Union in 1990, and debuted at No. 5 on the Billboard Classical chart.
+A native of Minsk, Belarus, Yevgeny Kutik immigrated to the United States with his family at the age of five.
+His 2014 album, Music from the Suitcase: A Collection of Russian Miniatures (Marquis Classics), features music he found in his family’s suitcase after immigrating to the United States from the Soviet Union in 1990, and debuted at No. 5 on the Billboard Classical chart.
 The album garnered critical acclaim and was featured on NPR’s All Things Considered and in The New York Times.
-His 2012 debut album, Sounds of Defiance, also on the Marquis label, features the music of Achron, Pärt, Schnittke, and Shostakovich.
-Funded in large part by a Kickstarter campaign initiated by Kutik, the album focuses on music written during the darkest periods of the lives of these composers.
-Kutik releases his third solo album, Words Fail, on Marquis Classics in October 2016.
+The album is currently being developed into an immersive stage and performance production for the 2024-2025 season.

 Yevgeny Kutik began violin studies with his mother, Alla Zernitskaya, and went on to study with Zinaida Gilels, Shirley Givens, Roman Totenberg, and Donald Weilerstein.
 He holds a bachelor’s degree from Boston University and a master’s degree from the New England Conservatory and currently resides in Boston.
+In 2006, he was awarded the Salon de Virtuosi Grant as well as the Tanglewood Music Center Jules Reiner Violin Prize.
 Kutik’s violin was crafted in Italy in 1915 by Stefano Scarampella.